shoaibulhaque/TypeScript-beginner-exercises/README.md

 This repository contains my solutions for the getting started exercises with TypeScript and Node.js.

+**Note: You can find the questions of these exercises in another repository [here](https://github.com/panaverse/typescript-node-projects/blob/main/getting-started-exercises.md).**

 ## Prerequisites

 To run these exercises, you need to have: